rranshous/yourwallworld/apps/contextcanvas/docs/ipi-finer-interaction.md

 - **Safety**: Append is additive (safe), replace is destructive (intentional)
 - **Clear semantics**: Tool name = behavior

+**MVP Scope - Accept Limitations**:
+- For Milestone 1, `replace_canvas` will **lose imported images** (data URIs are redacted)
+- This is acceptable for MVP - most use cases are drawing/text, not images
+- Milestone 3 will fix this with placeholder restoration system
+- Document the limitation clearly in tool description

 **Implementation Tasks**:
 - [ ] Rename `update_canvas` → `append_to_canvas` in tool definition
 - [ ] Update system prompt to explain append behavior